Indirect object pronouns in Spanish are a little trickier than direct object pronouns.

 - Está preparándonos la cena. → He/she is preparing dinner for us.

 VERB + INFINITIVE

-In verb + infinitive constructions the pronoun can either go before the first verb or attached to the infinitive.
+In verb + infinitive constructions, the pronoun can go before the first verb or be attached to the infinitive.

 - Le tienes que pedir permiso. → You have to ask him for permission.